 - Periodic expenses are expenses that do not occur every month.
 Some examples of periodic expenses include taxes, birthday and Christmas gifts, vacations, property insurance.
 Periodic expenses can be either fixed or flexible.

-3. Work out exactly how much you spend
+3. Figure out exactly how much you spend

-Once you’ve determined how much money you make and what your fixed, flexible and periodic expenses are, you need to get a handle on exactly how much you spend.
+Once you’ve determined what your fixed, flexible and periodic expenses are, you need to get a handle on exactly how much you spend.

-The best way to do this is to sign up for free with Personal Capital.
+A great way to easily track what you spend (and make) is to sign up for FREE with Personal Capital.
 Personal Capital has a great Cash Flow Analyzer that will allow you to see exactly where your money is going.
-You may be surprised!